Conduct—Rules and Regulations

-9. Theft of University property or private property.
+9. Theft of University property, private property, or government property.

-10. Providing false or misleading information, verbally or in writing, to the university or university personnel.
+10. Intentional provision of false or misleading information, verbally or in writing.
 This includes, but is not limited to:

-a.
-Forgery, fraud (including payroll fraud), bribery, alteration, or misuse of university documents, records;
+- i.
+Forgery, fraud (including payroll fraud), bribery, alteration, or misuse of University documents, records;

 13. Failure to comply with directions of university officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.

-14. Unauthorized possession, duplication or use of keys or swipe cards that are used for electronic access to any university premises, or unauthorized entry to or use of university premises.
+14. Unauthorized possession, duplication or use of keys or swipe cards that are used for electronic access to any university premises, or unauthorized entry to or use of university premises or private property.

 15. Violation of any university policy, rule, or regulation published in hard copy or available electronically on the university website.